UN-OCHA/common_design/components/cd-table/README.md

 The component styles use `data-` attribute selectors for styling specific column data, as an example of how specific data can be targeted.

+`cd-table--card`
+HTML table for complex data, using `data-` attribute selectors for styling specific column data.
+On mobile, the table displays as cards.
+This has accessibility implications [CD-219](https://humanitarian.atlassian.net/browse/CD-219)

 @TODO add a message to prompt scrolling.

 @TODO expand this component to include a variant for when the data is too dense to display well on narrow viewports